"I've Unlearned Eurocentric Beauty Ideals": Gabrielle Union On Her Big Chop

-In a recent interview with Refinery29, Union explains the deeper story behind her chop, which was truly born from a place of happiness and self-realization.
-"This haircut is something I wanted to do for myself — because I was feeling amazing," she says, while also recognizing the emotional, societally imposed standards that play into hair and identity.
+In a recent interview with Refinery29, Union explains the deeper story behind her chop, which was truly born from a place of happiness and self-realisation.
+"This haircut is something I wanted to do for myself — because I was feeling amazing," she says, while also recognising the emotional, societally imposed standards that play into hair and identity.
 "I've done the work of healing; I've unlearned Eurocentric beauty ideals made to make us hate ourselves.
-Now, I realize that I can love myself as I am, no matter how I present, if my hair is long or short."
+Now, I realise that I can love myself as I am, no matter how I present, if my hair is long or short."

 Advertisement